SuitablyMysterious/SuitablyMysterious/README.md

 ## Projects:

-**Note:** these are only the ones listed on github, there are many, many more that I haven't ported yet
+**Note:** these are only the ones listed on Github, there are many, many more that I haven't ported yet.

 ### Active Development:
 - [Library System](https://github.com/The-CS-Nerds/Library-System) – Improving our library’s book, loan, and user management system to be more efficient than the current one.
 Developed in collaboration with [HippoProgrammer](https://github.com/HippoProgrammer).